Political question

-In United States constitutional law, the political question doctrine holds that a constitutional dispute requiring knowledge of a non-legal character, techniques not suitable for a court, or matters explicitly assigned by the Constitution to Legislative or Executive branches lies within the political realm, rather than the judiciary.
+In United States constitutional law, the political question doctrine holds that a constitutional dispute requiring or involving knowledge of a non-legal character, techniques not suitable for a court, or matters explicitly assigned by the Constitution to Legislative or Executive branches lies within the political realm, rather than the judiciary, which is apolitical by design.
 Judges customarily refuse to address such matters as a matter of justiciability, questioning whether their courts are an appropriate forum for the case.
 Legal questions are deemed justiciable, while political questions are nonjusticiable.
 One scholar explained:

 The political question doctrine holds that some questions, in their nature, are fundamentally political, and not legal, and if a question is fundamentally political ... then the court will refuse to hear that case.
 It will claim that it doesn't have jurisdiction.
 And it will leave that question to some other aspect of the political process to settle out.